PART II HOW

 Investigate Impact on the 409A Valuation

 Each buyer type and associated price offered for common shares renders a different impact on a company’s 409A valuation, which in turn helps establish the price of common stock.
-Because companies use common stock to retain and recruit employees—the lower the 409A valuation, the higher the number of shares a company can offer each recruit—company managers highly consider how an aligned-liquidity program might impact its 409A valuation.
+Because companies use common stock to retain and recruit employees—the lower the 409A valuation, the higher the number of shares a company can offer each recruit—company managers highly consider how an employee liquidity program might impact its 409A valuation.

 According to the 409A experts at Solium, the market leader in 409A valuations, how a company lines up with respect to each of the 10 variables charted below helps determine the impact of an employee liquidity program on its 409A valuation.
 A company’s unique fact patterns result in a combination of “Lower Impact” and “Higher Impact” determinations.